 9. Pasta Salad

 This is another side dish that can totally be a meal, with the right mix-ins.
 A big helping of Dianne’s Vegan Caesar Pasta Salad is packed with filling beans and veggies.
-My Southwest-Style Pasta Salad is also a hearty vegan lunch idea.
+My Southwest-Style Pasta Salad and Pasta Salad with Avocado Lime Basil Aioli are also hearty vegan packed lunch ideas.
 Throw your favorite fruit into a separate container, and you’re lunch-ready.

 10. Vegan Curried Chicken Salad

 What can I say?
 I love mayo-based salads, and Sarah’s Curried Chicken Salad is top notch!
 It’s made with Beyond Meat Chicken, but you can use your favorite vegan chicken sub, like chicken-style seitan or even pressed tofu.

 Just like the other mayo salads on this list, you can make it into a sandwich or wrap, send it with pita chips and veggies for dipping, or send it with a green salad on the side, for last-minute mixing.

 11. Sushi Bowl

 A sushi bowl makes a great cold lunch.
 Just fill your box about 1/3 with prepared sushi rice, then pile on all of your toppings.
 You can use this sushi bowl recipe or just riff with your favorite sushi fillings.

 For to-go sushi bowls, I don’t pack the seaweed (or seaweed snacks) in the box, since they’ll get soggy.
 Instead, send them in a smaller container on the side.
 If you’re using the Lock & Lock, you can just put one of the inner sections in before filling the box with rice and toppings, then cut the seaweed to fit into that little square.